 Why Does Wasabi Burn Differently?

 Capsaicin is a compound that attaches to the TRPV1 pain receptors of the tongue.
 It causes a feeling like there is a fire in your mouth.
 Just like the pain of eating tremendously heated food.
 In the case of wasabi, the name of the substance that causes pain is allyl isothiocyanate (AITC).
 It affects nasal passages for a short amount of time comparing to the length of pain that capsaicin creates.

 Some may ask: Why we feel the heat in our nasal passages and not in the tongue?
-Because the wasabi receptor, which is known as TRPA1 and is a member of the family of receptors called transient receptor potential (TRP), also a relative to TRPV1 (capsaicin receptor), is located in the nasal passages.
+Because the wasabi receptor, which is known as TRPA1 and is a member of the family of receptors called transient receptor potential (TRP), is located in the nasal passages.
+This is also related to the receptors that help the body identify capsaicin.
 When some chemical compounds our body is not familiar with bind to the receptor, it stimulates both our nose and eyes which can cause burning, cough, itch.
 It also responds to stuff like tear gas, cigarette smoke or onion, etc.

 Is There Any Chance That Wasabi Would Kill You?

-Allyl isothiocyanate which wasabi contains has LD50 toxicity of 151mg/kg.
-It appears that there is a 50% chance of dying from ingesting 9 grams of allyl isothiocyanate in the case that the person who consumes it is a 60 kg adult.
-As the pure wasabi contains 9585 mg/kg of allyl isothiocyanate, a person would need 9 kilograms of the wasabi to kill them.
+There answer is, it depends.
+Wasabi has a chemical known as Allyl isothiocyanate in it.
+It appears that there is a 50% chance of dying from ingesting 9 grams of allyl isothiocyanate, in the case that the person who consumes it is a 130lb adult.
+But that would mean you’d have to eat A LOT of wasabi: a person would need nearly 20 pounds of the wasabi to kill them.
 As the maximum capacity of the human stomach is 1.5-2 liters on average, the chances of wasabi killing you because of excessive eating are very low.

 Where does it come from?